DirtBagXon/hypseus-singe/README.md

 Enable the software external [scoreboard panel](screenshots/scoreboard.png?raw=true) in lair/ace: `-scorepanel`

-The scorepanel can be positioned using `-scorepanel_position x y` - *Window Managers* may influence placement.
+A *bezel* based alternate is also available via: `-scorebezel`

-Works in conjunction with `-fullscreen_window` or normal windowed mode.
+The scorepanel, or bezel, can be positioned using `-scorepanel_position x y` - *Window Managers* may influence placement of the panel, *scorebezel* is not under their influence.
+The `-scorebezel_alpha` argument is a transparency option for the bezel based scoreboard.

 ## Singe